People with human immunodeficiency virus (HIV)

 - hugging or shaking hands.

-The Victorian Equal Opportunity Act makes it unlawful to fail or refuse to select (in a sporting team) a person with HIV or hepatitis B or C, or to exclude them from participating in a sporting activity.
+The Equal Opportunity Act 2010 makes it unlawful in Victoria to fail or refuse to select a person with HIV or hepatitis B or C for a sporting team, or to exclude them from participating in a sporting activity, because they have HIV or hepatitis B or C.

 People with these viruses are not required to disclose their health status to coaches, sporting teams or sporting organisations.
 They are entitled to keep the fact that they have HIV, hepatitis B or C confidential.

-Consult the infection control policies that have been developed and are in practice at your sporting organisations.
+Consult your sporting organisation’s infection control policies.
 Simple and inexpensive procedures can prevent the spread of HIV, hepatitis B and C, including:

-- Remember to cover all pre-existing wounds before commencing a game.
+- Remember to cover all pre-existing wounds before starting a game.

-- Infection control precautions include wearing protective gloves when giving first aid to bleeding players.
+- Wear protective gloves when giving first aid to bleeding players.

-- Eyes splashed with blood – rinse the area gently but thoroughly, with the eyes open, with water or normal saline rinsing away from the nose.
+- If someone’s eyes have been splashed with blood – with the eyes open, rinse the area gently but thoroughly with water or normal saline, rinsing away from the nose.

-- If blood gets in the mouth – spit it out and rinse the mouth with water several times.
+- If blood gets in your mouth – spit it out and rinse your mouth with water several times.

 - Standard practice is to stop play if a player is bleeding and allow them to return to play only after bleeding is controlled and the wound is properly covered.

-- All wounds should be bandaged, and all playing surfaces and clothes exposed to blood should be properly cleaned or changed before play recommences.
+- Bandage any wounds that occur, and properly clean any playing surfaces and change any clothes exposed to blood before play restarts.

 If a player is injured while playing sport: